-As of August 2022, I am a Postdoctoral Research Associate at NASA Goddard Space Flight Center affiliated with the University of Maryland, Baltimore County.
-I first joined the TESS team at NASA GSFC as a NASA Postdoctoral Program Fellow in August 2019, working with Dr. Joshua E. Schlieder.
+As of August 2023, I am a National Research Council (NRC) Research Associate at the U.S. Naval Research Laboratory (NRL) in Washington, D.C.
 I am also a TESS Follow-up Observing Program member and an affiliate of the Research Consortium on Nearby Stars (RECONS), headed by Prof. Todd J. Henry.

-My postdoctoral work has focused on the holistic characterization of exoplanet systems and flare stars.
-In particular, I led the discovery and characterization effort of the LHS 1678 exoplanet system, a “Gaia gap” M dwarf at 20 parsecs with a likely brown dwarf and three rocky planets.
+My postdoctoral work at NASA Goddard and University of Maryland Baltimore County focused on the holistic characterization of exoplanet systems and flare stars.
+In particular, I led the TESS discovery and characterization effort of the LHS 1678 exoplanet system, a “Gaia gap” M dwarf at 20 parsecs with a likely brown dwarf and three rocky planets.
 All components of the system are exciting in their own right, and even more so together as a system.
-I am also deeply interested in understanding the M dwarf convective boundary and how the luminosity changes these stars undergo influence their exoplanets.
+I am also deeply interested in understanding the M dwarf convective boundary and how the luminosity changes these stars undergo influence their exoplanets, currently with a publication on the latter near submission.
+I also have and continue to contribute fundamental parameters and spectral energy distribution analysis for stars in NASA’s multiwavelength flare campaign and TESS exoplanet discovery efforts (see Publications).

 My PhD research involved characterizing the closest, coolest stars with a focus on their radii in order to (1) identify which stars may be among our oldest and youngest neighbors and (2) reveal previously-unseen trends by uniformly characterizing a large sample with an unprecedented range of stellar masses.